Ambushed, Pt. 1 - Taylor Circa 74 Amplifier (Mahogany)

 Why was I not going to buy it?

 Well, there was the hype on the Internet.
 There has been plenty of that, and I am profoundly hype-adverse.
 In fact, pile on the hype and I run the other way.
 Then, frankly, the idea of a solid tone wood amplifier seemed too "tony" for me, possibly even snobby.
 It didn't help that the amp was expensive.
 I simply thought I would never shell out that much geld for a premium acoustic guitar amp.
 If you haven't figure it out already, I'm not a person who likes to enter a room and blow everyone away with the sheer cost of my gear.
 Don't get me wrong: I love good guitars and gear that play well and look good and allow me to do what I need to do, but I'm not that guy who has to have the best of everything and show if off.
 And then there was the fact that I didn't see a need for a living room amp.
-My wife hasn't typically wanted my guitar gear out in the living room so it goes in my rehearsal room, out to the studio, or on a stage.
+My wife hasn't typically wanted my guitar gear out in the living room soa ll it goes in my rehearsal room, out to the studio, or in storage.
 As a result, I'm used to equipment in road cases and covered with Tolex.
 There is far less worry about cosmetic damage when it goes on the road when an item is covered in Tolex.

 What changed my mind?